 How Much Do Accent Coaches Charge?
 Pricing and Rates for Accent Training Services

 Rates can vary quite a bit depending on experience, specialization, and the type of services being offered.
-Some instructors begin with hourly sessions on tutoring platforms, while others build structured programs offered independently that command significantly higher rates.
+Some instructors begin with hourly sessions on tutoring platforms.
+Others build structured programs offered independently that command significantly higher rates.

 If you're curious about how professionals transition into this field, you may also want to read: